MatthewKing/DeviceId/readme.md

 A simple library providing functionality to generate a 'device ID' that can be used to uniquely identify a computer.

-NOTE: These docs are for version 6, which is currently in an ALPHA and is available as a pre-release NuGet package.
-Version 5 has a few subtle differences and I'd recommend looking at the readme history if you're using that version.

 ## Quickstart

 ### What packages are needed?

-If you're using version 5 or below, everything is available in the [DeviceId](https://www.nuget.org/packages/DeviceId) package.

 As of version 6, the packages have been split up so that users can pick-and-choose what they need, without having to pull down unnecessary references that they won't use: